 - EMP: again I think it’s optimistic to believe we will last long enough for an electromagnetic pulse to get us.
 Plus, one-time catastrophes like an EMP are sensational but not nearly as crushing as grinding sickness that can slowly erode resolve over years, decades, centuries.

 - Flood, Earthquake, Asteroid, Volcano, Fire, Storm: wouldn’t be the first time for some of these, but could any of them really take us out?
 An asteroid certainly could, but it’s pretty sensational.

-*COVID has brought disease to attention but the COVID response has mostly just highlighted our unprecedented inability to actually do something.
+*COVID has brought disease to our attention but the COVID response has mostly highlighted our unprecedented inability to actually do something.
 Lose weight?
-Strengthen yourself in the face of disease?
+Strengthen ourselves in the face of disease?
 None of that.
-This could be an opportunity to get healthy.
+This could be a wake-up call to get healthy.